ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 		Dsuite Fbranch

-	You should see that a tree file in Newick format (here calle "TREE_FILE.nwk") as well as a file with output from Dsuite's `Dtrios` command, executed with the `-t` option (here called "FVALS_tree.txt"), are required as input.
+	You should see that a tree file in Newick format (here called "TREE\_FILE.nwk") as well as a file with output from Dsuite's `Dtrios` command, executed with the `-t` option (here called "FVALS\_tree.txt"), are required as input.
 The tree that was used with the `Dtrios` command should be identical to the one that is used as input for the `Fbranch` command, and it should be rooted with the outgroup (which is the case for the tree in file `snapp_w_neocan.nwk`).

 * Quantify the *f*-branch statistic with the `Fbranch` command, using `snapp_w_neocan.nwk` as the input tree file and `individuals_dsuite_tree.txt` as the file with output from `Dtrios`: